New Estimands for Experiments with Strong Interference: Examples

 \subsection{Social Networks and the Decision to Insure}

-In the experiment described in \cite{cai2015social}, rural farmers in China were randomly assigned to information sessions where they would be given the opportunity to purchase weather insurance\footnote{data available at \texttt{https://www.aeaweb.org/articles?id=10.1257/app.20130442}}.
+In the experiment described in \cite{cai2015social}, rural farmers in China were randomly assigned to information sessions where they would be given the opportunity to purchase weather insurance.\footnote{data available at \texttt{https://www.aeaweb.org/articles?id=10.1257/app.20130442}} The farmers were instructed to list 5 close friends with whom they specifically discussed rice production or financial issues.
 First round sessions were held three days before second round sessions, so that first round attendees could have informal conversations with their second round friends, in which they might share their opinions about the insurance product.

-A major goal of the experiment was to demonstrate the effects of information sharing through this channel.
+The goal of the experiment was to broadly demonstrate the importance of information sharing, by measuring its effects in a randomized setting.

-The farmers were instructed to list 5 close friends with whom they specifically discussed rice production or financial issues.
 One of the conclusions of \cite{cai2015social} was that the decision to purchase insurance was affected not only by a farmer's own treatment assignment, but also by that of their friends; specifically, farmers assigned to a second round session were more likely to purchase insurance if more of their listed friends in the first round were assigned to a high-information session.

+Our analysis will allow that units may have been affected not only by the treatment of their friends, but other units as well.
+For example, units might be affected by the treatment of friends-of-friends, as information might travel further than ``1 hop'' on the friendship network.
+Additionally, if questions were allowed during the information sessions, then a question asked by one unit might affect the opinions of all other units in their session.

 \paragraph{Setup}